-The Board of Directors fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
-It aims to ensure that the policies, procedures and training in School are effective and comply with the law and government guidance at all times.
+The Board of Directors fully recognises that it has a strategic leadership responsibility for the School's safeguarding arrangements and to promote the welfare of children.
+It will ensure that the policies, procedures and training in School are effective and comply with their duties under legislation.